sushant-suse/longhorn-article/Longhorn_v2.md

 hin provisioning helps to efficiently use storage resources as only the actual used space is allocated.
 This is especially helpful in environments where storage usage fluctuates.

 ### Data Locality
 Longhorn attempts to place replicas on nodes that are close to the application pods that are using the volume.
 This helps minimize network latency and improves performance.
-For example: If a volume’s primary workload runs on Node A, Longhorn ensures at least one replica exists on the same node.
+For example: if a volume’s primary workload runs on Node A, Longhorn ensures at least one replica exists on the same node.
 It helps reduce network latency since data does not need to travel between nodes.
 Now, if the workload moves to Node B, Longhorn dynamically adjusts replica placement to optimize locality.

 > **Note**: Longhorn follows node affinity rules when scheduling volumes and replicas.
-Longhorn will also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.
+Longhorn also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.

 ### Volume Scheduling
 Longhorn dynamically schedules volumes and their replicas based on factors like: